-The financial burden is just as depressing.
-Annual healthcare expenditures directly caused by tobacco use in Virginia are $3.11 billion.
-Our state and federal taxes allocated to cover smoking related cost is $1.6 billion (or $563.00 per household)
+The financial burden also is staggering.
+In Virginia annual healthcare costs directly caused by tobacco use are $3.11 billion.
+Our state and federal taxes allocated to cover smoking related cost is $931 per household.

 CDC Tips Campaign

 The personal stories shared in the Tips From Former Smokers® (Tips®) ads are compelling and communicate in a very human way that smoking causes immediate damage to your body and that the damage can happen at a young age and be severe.
 Smokers told us that they needed to see and hear what it would be like to live with the health consequences of smoking.